 Great caution should be taken when cleaning snow from the roof of the Leisure Lodge.
+See page 36 for advice on access to roofs.

 Doors and windows operation of door locks

 Operation of door locks

 To unlock the door from the outside, insert key and turn anticlockwise, pull on the handle.
 To lock, push the door to the closed position so that the first stage lock engages.
 Lift the handle upwards to engage the extra security roller locks, insert the key and turn clockwise to engage the deadlock.